katerina-kossler/tandem_challenge_2020/README.md

   2. the answer choices,
   3. the correct answer upon submission,
   4. and their score
-  4. can be a a UI, command-line-tool, etc
+  4. can be a UI, command-line-tool, etc

 - Key Concepts to Demonstrate:
   1. Arrays and Loops